Gift Certificates Available. SHOP NOW!

 2011 - Winner, Phillips Jazz Piano Competition

 My life intention is to offer something meaningful to others, and teaching music is a central part of that.
 I moved to Denver to be the head of piano at CU Denver, and have now moved into nonprofit work, along with performing and teaching from my home studio.
 I focus on jazz and popular music, and teach all experience levels.
 I hold a recital date at the end of the "Fall" and "Spring" semester for my students with the opportunity to perform with a fantastic professional rhythm section!
+I have studied at Berklee, New England Conservatory, and UT Austin, and performed at the highest levels of the industry, including making Hip Hop tracks for Warner Brothers in my 20s, touring with funk/rock, latin, and jazz acts around the world, playing in top wedding bands and directing music at churches.
+I teach using Zoom, with an overhead cam and face cam, and record all lessons for accessing after the lessons as well.

 I became passionate about teaching during my master's degree studies at New England Conservatory.
 I followed that passion through a doctoral degree in Music and Human Learning at UT Austin, and since have taught at universities, summer camps, and after-school programs.
 At the Stanford Jazz Workshop, I have been the Faculty Director and the Co-Director of the Mentor Fellowship Program, and I am the co-founder of CU Denver's LYNX Music Industry Camp.
 I have performed and recorded music all over the world, including making Hip Hop tracks for Warner Bros., and playing Carnegie Hall and the Hollywood Bowl with my father, Grammy-winning clarinetist Richard Stoltzman.
 In Denver, you can hear me playing at jazz clubs, accompanying singers, and various other concerts around the area.